shaanen/osint-combiner/README.md

  + Various query options directly via the console input;
  + CIDR file input: which parses all CIDRs from a given text file;
  + CSV file input: which parses names of organizations (column 1) with the corresponding CIDR (column 2).
 Can take multiple CIDRs per organization, where each CIDR is on a separate row.
 Will create an outputfile per organization;
  + Elasticsearch index input (for IpInfo): Takes all the distinct IP adresses from given Elasticsearch index.
 Fastest and best option for IpInfo, because it will only query IpInfo for IPs used by real network devices.
 Shodan and/or Censys did already do the device discovery, so let IpInfo only query the IPs which are found by those sources.
-Quering IpInfo with large CIDRs will take ages, and probably most IPs in such CIDR is not used by a device anyway.
+Quering IpInfo with large CIDRs will take ages, and probably most IPs in such CIDR are not used by a device anyway.

 The scripts will ask if the results should be converted to the Elasticsearch format immediately.
 If you choose not to, you can convert the resulting files at a later time with the convert-\*-file.py scripts.
 Regardless of this choice, the scripts will always remove empty fields from the results, so the outputfiles will be much smaller in size.

 The \*.conf files are Logstash configuration files which you need to edit so the config will point to the right files and Elasticsearch index.

-In the near future I may create a Github wiki which will contain instructions on how to create the right Elasticsearch mapping for the output files.
+Elasticsearch needs a specific mapping to import the data from the scripts.
+Use the mapping in the [Wiki](https://github.com/sjorsng/vulnerabilityfinder/wiki#required-elasticsearch-mapping-for-indexes "The Github Wiki of this project").